Samuel-BlankAmber/uk-cyber-team-2024-teasers/README.md

 # UK Cyber Team 2024 Teaser Challenges

+## ⭐ If you found this repo useful, please star it! ⭐

 This repo contains writeups for all of the teaser challenges produced for the UK Cyber Team 2024 qualifiers.

 - Corrupted (Forensics)